 Kuršumlija’s Church and Monsteries

-Of Churches and monasteries near Kuršumlija, south Serbia, certainly Church of St. Nicholas is one of most noteworthy.
+Of all Churches and monasteries near Kuršumlija, southern Serbia, certainly Church of St. Nicholas is one of most noteworthy.
+Very famous i in whole country.
 In addition, it dates form 12th century, and was built by Serbian Grand Prince Stefan Nemanja.
 It was destroyed.
 Since 19th century till today, is almost rebuilt in whole.

 Churches and monasteries near Kuršumlija